whats-good/uniform-graphql/README.md

 - `enum Membership { free, paid, enterprise }`
 - `input SignupArgs { fullName: String!, membership: Membership! }`

-In this library, the compiler will guide you and make sure that you don’t accidentally mix input types and output types
+In `graphql-ts`, the type system will guide you and make sure that you don’t accidentally mix input types and output types.

 ### Objects